hungao/kendo-docs/api/javascript/dataviz/ui/chart.md

 * dataItem - the point dataItem.
 * value - the point value.
 * series - the point series.
+* percentage - the point value represented as a percentage value.
+Available only for donut, pie and 100% stacked charts.
+* runningTotal - the sum of point values since the last "runningTotal" [summary point](#configuration-series.summaryField).
+Available for waterfall series.
+* total - the sum of all previous series values.
+Available for waterfall series.

 #### Example - using custom visual